ronnieholm/FSharp-onion-architecture-sample/README.md

 corners due to unknown unknowns.
 That means implementing CQRS, aggregates, entities, domain events, and so on.
 For the HTTP API, the sample adheres to the Zalando API guidelines.
-It doesn't mean The Blue Book and the Zalando API guidelines are the end all, be all, but it's important the sample adopts constraints reflecting a larger real-world application.
+It doesn't mean The Blue Book and the Zalando API guidelines are the end all, be all, but the sample should adopt constraints reflecting a larger real-world application.

 ## Getting started